 Our Festival Calendar

-Whether you're planning a summer vacation, a festive break or anything in between, our festival calendar is the perfect guide to squeezing in a celebration (or two) no matter the season.
-We've handpicked our very favorite festivals, so whether its ringing in a new year with a spectacular firework display, joining in with age old traditions at Easter or getting stuck in with pumpkin carving at Halloween, we think we've got just the ticket to complete your vacation itinerary.
+Whether you're planning a summer holiday, a festive break or anything in between, our festival calendar is the perfect guide to squeezing in a celebration (or two) no matter the season.
+We've handpicked our very favourite festivals, so whether its ringing in a new year with a spectacular firework display, joining in with age old traditions at Easter or getting stuck in with pumpkin carving at Halloween, we think we've got just the ticket to complete your holiday itinerary.

 Set in the UNESCO World Heritage site of Galle, the Fairway Galle Literary Festival has become one of the most anticipated literary events in the Indian subcontinent for authors and literary enthusiasts across the world.
 Celebrating the work of international and Sri Lankan authors, the festival is a totally immersive experience which offers workshops, debates, discussions and recitals by day, and musical performances and wine tastings by night.

 Jaipur Literature Festival has been described as the greatest literary show on Earth and annually attracts an impressive line up of great minds.
 Everyone from historians and politicians to sports people and entertainers arrive in the Pink City for this spectacular event to hear from some of the best loved and respected names in the industry, including Nobel Laureates and winners of the Man Booker Prize.
 It is the perfect place to learn from prominent literary figures in the incredible surroundings of the Jaipur countryside.